siwoonlee/siwoonlee/README.md

 🔭 I'm a programmer/developer who loves to work with Python, but not afraid to learn other frameworks/languages to solve problems.

-🌱 Currently I’m focusing on working with AI in Computer Vision / TimeSeries forecasting, but not limited to them.
+🌱 Currently I’m focusing on working with AI in Computer Vision / TimeSeries forecasting.

 🤔 Unfortunately, most of the repositories are private...